Parvezkhan0/KryptoWalletApp/Readme.md

-# CryptoLink Hub
+# KryptoWalletApp

 ## Overview

-CryptoLink Hub is a basic Hardhat project showcasing Ethereum development practices.
+KryptoWalletApp is a basic Hardhat project showcasing Ethereum development practices.
 It features a sample contract, a corresponding test suite, a deployment script, and an example task implementation.
 This serves as a foundation for developers to explore and understand the functionalities of Hardhat in Ethereum development.

 ## Getting Started